 John Lilja – El.
-Bass/electronics
+Bass and effects

-Gunhild Seim – Trumpet/electronics
+Gunhild Seim – Trumpet and effects

 After having worked together in other bands for many years, Lilja and Seim formed Chattermark out of a desire to extend and transform their sound with the use of effects and extended techniques, and create something both massive and minimalistic.
 Their self-titled debut “Chattermark” was released September 2022.